 Bob was born in Michigan where he received his B.S in Zoology from Michigan State University and also took post graduate courses in Animal Behavior.
 Bob is a highly decorated Vietnam Veteran.
 He has worked as a Tour Guide at the Miami Serpentarium, traversed Colombia, South America on zoological expeditions and owned “Captain Bob’s Animal Kingdom” in Lakeland, FL.
 He also hosted a weekly Tampa, FL T.V. show featuring wild animals.
 Bob owned and operated Everglades Day Safari from 1996-2016 and although retired still enjoys guiding tours once a week.
 Bob has studied the fragile eco-systems of South Florida, Colombia, Costa Rica and most of Southeast Asia for more than 40 years.
 His knowledge, common sense and humor will assure you of a very educational and entertaining day.

-It is with great sadness that we announce the passing of our great friend and longest-serving ecotour guide, Dr. Manfred Dangel.
+In 2008 we lost longtime guide and friend, Dr. Manfred Dangel.
 Anyone lucky enough to have joined him on a safari will understand this enormous loss.
 With a Phd in Ornithology and years of Everglades guide experience, he was a wealth of natural history knowledge for guests and an incredible mentor to our staff.
 We miss you Manfred – Rest In Peace.

 September 1, 1947-April 12,2015